openstack/tacker/doc/source/user/etsi_cnf_change_current_vnf_package.rst

      OpenStack VIM.
 And you only need to set this parameter when you need to update the path of the manifest file of the deployment resource.
    * ``vdu_params`` is VDU information of target VDU to update.
-     Specifying a ``vdu_params`` is required for OpenStack VIM and not required for Kubernetes VIM.
-   * ``lcm-operation-coordinate-old-vnf`` and
-     ``lcm-operation-coordinate-new-vnf`` are unique implementations of Tacker
-     to simulate the coordination interface in `ETSI SOL002 v3.5.1`_.
-Mainly a script that can communicate with the VM after the VM is created, perform special customization of the VM or confirm the status of the VM.

 .. note:: Currently, this operation only supports some functions of ``Change Current VNF Package``.